Update your device to iOS 9.3

 - Scroll down and tap Sign Out, then tap Sign Out to confirm.
 If you're using iOS 7 or earlier, tap Delete Account, then tap Delete to confirm.

 - Tap Keep on My [Device] or Delete from My [Device], and enter the password for your Apple ID.
 Your data remains in iCloud, and it will be updated on your device when you sign in to iCloud again.

 - If you're signed in on more than one device with this Apple ID, repeat steps 1-3 on each device.

-- Go to My Apple ID, and sign in again.
+- Go to your Apple ID account page, and sign in again.

 - Change your Apple ID to the email address that you want to use.
 You'll need to verify the email address.

 - Tap Settings > iCloud on your iOS device, and sign in with your new Apple ID.

 If these steps don’t work, change your Apple ID temporarily again.
-Then sign back in to My Apple ID to make sure that your Apple ID was changed.
+Then sign back in to your Apple ID account page to make sure that your Apple ID was changed.